 Consumers are more emotionally invested in their favourite brands now than they have been in the past, viewing the shopper-brand relationship as more than just a transactional exchange.
 This also helps explain why, in last year’s survey respondents were over 20% more likely (compared to the year before) to spend more on a brand they’re loyal to; it’s no longer just about the money.

-With around 25% of overall respondents — and 33.7% of Gen Z respondents in particular — saying they’ve become more loyal to brands to help support them during difficult times on consumer loyalty and buying behaviour.
+Around 25% of overall respondents — and 33.7% of Gen Z respondents in particular — say they’ve become more loyal to brands to help support them during difficult times in consumer loyalty and buying behaviour.

 Customers may be more loyal, but there’s still a great deal of competition for that loyalty.
 These three strategies will help your brand deepen your relationship with shoppers.